 The Drama of Eugene O’Neil

-- The drama of Long Day’s Journey into Night required far more skill and resolution for its unfolding than are demanded of plays written about other people and their frailties, now matter how involved the writer may be with the myths and themes and motives of their action.
+The drama of Long Day’s Journey into Night required far more skill and resolution for its unfolding than is demanded of plays written about other people and their frailties, no matter how involved the writer may be with the myths and themes and motives of their action.

-- O’Neil turned to the loneliest and most entangled of subjects: an unflinching portrayal, in a time of acute psychological stress, of himself and to those closest to him.
-It is a somber and moving play and its writing is regarded as an act of magnificent courage.
+O’Neil turned to the loneliest and most entangled of subjects: an unflinching portrayal, in a time of acute psychological stress, of himself and those closest to him.
+It is a sombre and moving play and its writing is regarded as an act of magnificent courage.

 “Life being what it is, one seeks revenge,” wrote Paul Gauguin.